ronaatxendit/martabacc.github.io/_posts/2020-1-29-emotionally-avail.md

 In vengeance, Rama declared war - resulted Ravana’s tragic defeat and Rama’s glorious victory.

-Despite the victory, Sita Sita did not happen to live happily ever after with her husband.
+Despite the victory, Sita did not happen to live happily ever after with her husband.

 She got exiled twice.
 First, Ayodhyas (Rama's people) doubted Sita's purity (that she had lived with a man other than her husband), to which she proved by stayed alive after walked on stones of fire.
 The second exile due to her childhood curse.